codefresh-io/docs.codefresh.io/_docs/learn-by-example/golang/goreleaser.md

 toc: true
 ---

-[Goreleaser](https://github.com/goreleaser/goreleaser) is a helper utility that allows you to easily create:
+[Goreleaser](https://github.com/goreleaser/goreleaser) is a helper utility that allows you to easily create

-* Binary packages for each OS/arch
+* binary packages for each OS/arch,
-* Archives
+* archives,
-* GitHub releases
+* GitHub releases,
-* Docker images
+* Docker images, and
-* Snap/RPM/deb/Homebrew
+* Snap/RPM/deb/Homebrew.

 for Go applications.